by Thomas Humphrey

 They call this set-up a badger game.
 I saw it on one of those old black and white movies on cable.

-turns out—I googled it afterwards—that a farrier is someone who takes cares of and shoes horses.
-I charged in like
+out—I googled it afterwards—that a farrier is someone who takes cares of and shoes horses.
+I charged in like before but

-before but that’s where it got tricky.
+that’s where it got tricky.
 Since he was used to horses, he didn’t even blink at a guy like me.
-Instead, he
+Instead, he charged right

 It was after that we decided to retire.
 This game was every bit as risky as slinging dope and turning out to be a lot more